 Come join us for a free seminar presented by the USPTO's Neil Massong and Tiffany Mair and hosted by the UNR Libraries and Innevation Center.
-This seminar is for inventors, entrepreneurs, educators, legal professionals and anyone else wanting an introduction to the essential information you need to protect your intellectual property.
+This seminar is for inventors, entrepreneurs, educators, legal professionals, students and anyone else wanting an introduction to the essential information you need to protect your intellectual property.
+This event has been approved for 5 CLEs by the Nevada CLE Board.

 The event will be held on December 5, 2017 at the Innevation Center: 450 Sinclair Street, Reno, Nevada.